Oxko/meghna-hugo/exampleSite/content/english/guidance/simple-blog-post-2.md

 10 000 HUF/3D photo

-Usual timeline is up to a few days.
+Usual timeline is from one to up to a few days.

 For any specifics contact us and we will help with what you need.